One of the simple ways to decarbonise the grid is to make a small change that many people do at home, switching our streetlights to LED.

 So as part of the ongoing infrastructure upgrade, where possible, we are taking the opportunity to replace the standard streetlights with LED lights, which have a longer life cycle and therefore provide better lighting and security for the community.

 LED lights also emit far less carbon than average lights.

-“We estimate those streetlights currently create around 95,000 tonnes of Co2 emissions every year,” says Streetlight Product Manager, Chris Meneghello.
+“We estimate those streetlights currently create around 95,000 tonnes of Co2 emissions every year,” says Smart Solutions Manager, Chris Meneghello.

 “By switching them through our LED replacement program, we estimate a reduction of 45,000 tonnes of carbon emissions a year.

 “That is a huge and long-term cumulative carbon reduction across our grid and an environmentally important thing to do.”

 Chris says that the rollout of LED lights is not as straightforward as heading out and replacing every light straight away.